Artificial Upwelling Pumps for Ocean Carbon Dioxide Removal

 - Safety and compliance: we are legally compliant, responsibly, and actively engaging with the public to determine and mitigate possible risks and negative externalities.

-Technical explanation of Autonomous Upwelling
+Technical explanation of Artificial Upwelling

 Carbon fixation through plant production in the ocean is driven by vertical mixing of nutrient-enriched deep water into sunlit surface layers –achieving net carbon fixation above baseline and net carbon sequestration (CO2 “offsets”).
 Ocean gyres, particularly the North Pacific gyre, are areas with relatively low vertical mixing and strong vertical nutrient gradients.
 Horizontal spatial coherence is very high in these gyres, so measuring impacts of pumped upwelling are simplified.
 The vast gyre areas where conditions are similar suggest scalability of wave-driven pumped upwelling is substantially driven by the number and size of pumps deployed.